 How many people can Plan Sea carry?

 Plan Sea is a U.S. Coast Guard-inspected commercial passenger vessel and is permitted to carry up to 22 passengers and two crew.
-For most cruises, we have limited the number of passengers to less than the Coast Guard-approved maximum so that our guests are more comfortable and less crowded.
+For most cruises, we have limited the number of passengers to 18 so that our guests are more comfortable and less crowded.

-Please refer to the individual cruise descriptions for capacities.
-If your group is more than the stated capacity, but less than 22, we will attempt to accommodate special requests –– especially for passengers who weigh less than 185 pounds.
+If your group is more than the stated capacity, but less than 22, we will attempt to accommodate special requests –– especially for groups who weigh on average less than 185 pounds.

 The boat is a 35-foot long vessel that is a classic New England boat.
 She is a Downeast lobster yacht style boat built in Maine.
 The 350HP turbocharged diesel engine allows the motor vessel to cruise at 15 knots or 17.3 MPH.
 The Downeast-style hull is very seaworthy and provides a soft ride in most sea conditions.
 These boats have proven to be efficient and safe during their years of service in the ocean off the Maine coast.

 There is a bathroom, wet bar, dining table, and cooler for guest use.
 The mahogany and teak-trimmed interior has loungy, comfortable seats.